 Meet our Bushy Park Farm Manager Dale Gilbert.
 Dale’s the man in charge of growing, harvesting and drying more than 600 tonnes or so from more than 255 hectares of land at Bushy Park.
 The former horticulture/viticulture manager is renowned for his philosophy of continual improvement and his penchant for developing innovative health, safety and sustainability practices.

 When the Panlook Brothers first started growing hops here in the 1890s, business was tough.
 There was a theory going around that Australian hops weren’t suitable for making beer.

 Things have changed a bit since then.
 At the foothills of Mount Buffalo National Park in the small hamlet of Eurobin, Rostrevor grows hops for brewers across Australia and around the world.

-There are 185 hectares dedicated to hops.
+There are more than 300 hectares dedicated to hops.
 It’s a magical place, nestled in the Victorian Alps beside a sweeping bend of the Ovens River.
 The perfect spot to enjoy a fine ale after a hard day’s farming.